Originally published at InsideBigData http://insidebigdata.com/2016/01/18/analytics-meet-operations-operations-say-hello-to-analytics/

 So why is there such a gap between these two disciplines, when it’s clear that they should be closely linked?

-A lesson in technology history shows us that enterprises have added a variety of diverse systems to address specific business challenges, making for an alphabet soup of acronyms: CRM, ERP, SCM, CPQ, etc. These disparate systems differ greatly in the basic foundation—many have rigid configurations, some exist on premise while others operate in the cloud, and so on.
+A lesson in technology history shows us that enterprises have added a variety of diverse systems to address specific business challenges, making for an alphabet soup of acronyms: CRM, ERP, SCM, CPQ, etc. These disparate systems differ greatly in the basic foundation—many have rigid configurations, some exist on-premises while others operate in the cloud, and so on.
 What they do have in common is that they collectively generate massive amounts of data.
 This data is collected and stored so that business teams can make more informed decisions about improving processes, identifying competitive opportunities, and improving customer experience.

 But then there’s a catch: Operational systems are typically designed to provide process efficiency and data collection, not data aggregation and analytics.
 They fall short when used to build a full picture of business entities—customers, products, partners, locations and their inter-relationships.
 That only comes with byzantine levels of integration, with cooperation required from every department.
 And as if that wasn’t complex enough, there are now reams of data from external sources like social media or industry-specific data services that is required to complete a true 360 view.
 The task of merging all this data and delivering it to business teams through operational applications is beyond challenging.